vrahli/NuprlInCoq/README.md

 ROADMAP
 =======

-o The term definition is in terms/terms.v (see the definition of NTerm).
+* The term definition is in terms/terms.v (see the definition of NTerm).

-o The definition of the computation system is in computation/computation.v (see the definition of compute_step).
+* The definition of the computation system is in computation/computation.v (see the definition of compute_step).

-o Howe's computational equivalence relation is defined in cequiv/cequiv.v (see the definition of cequiv).
+* Howe's computational equivalence relation is defined in cequiv/cequiv.v (see the definition of cequiv).
 This relation is defined in terms of Howe's approximation relation defined in cequiv/approx.v (see the definition approx).
 Howe's computational equivalence relation is proved to be a congruence in cequiv/approx_star.v

-o Types are defined in per/per.v using Allen's PER semantics.
+* Types are defined in per/per.v using Allen's PER semantics.
 Universes are closed under our various type constructor (see the inductive definition of close).

-o Universes and the nuprl type system are defined in per/nuprl.v.
+* Universes and the nuprl type system are defined in per/nuprl.v.
 We've proved that nuprl is indeed a type system in per/nuprl_type_sys.v.

-o Files such as per/per_props.v contain proofs of properties of the nuprl type system.
+* Files such as per/per_props.v contain proofs of properties of the nuprl type system.

-o The definitions of sequents and rules are in per/sequents.v.
+* The definitions of sequents and rules are in per/sequents.v.
 This file also contains the definition of what it means for sequents and rules to be valid.
 We also prove in this file that Nuprl is consistent, meaning that there is no proof of False.

-o Our proofs of the validity of Nuprl's inference rules can be accessed from rules.v (see for example rules/rules_function.v, rules/rules_squiggle.v).
+* Our proofs of the validity of Nuprl's inference rules can be accessed from rules.v (see for example rules/rules_function.v, rules/rules_squiggle.v).

-o The proof of our most general Bar Induction rule is in bar_induction/bar_induction_cterm2.v
+* The proof of our most general Bar Induction rule is in bar_induction/bar_induction_cterm2.v

-o The proof of our most general continuity rule is discussed in continuity/continuity_stuff.v.
+* The proof of our most general continuity rule is discussed in continuity/continuity_stuff.v.

-o In per/function_all_types.v (and similarly in per/union_all_types.v) we have a proof that the pi type [forall n : nat.
+* In per/function_all_types.v (and similarly in per/union_all_types.v)
+we have a proof that the pi type [forall n : nat.
 Universe(n)] is indeed a Nuprl type even though it's not in any universe.